deomsh/ATTRIBFT.LLL/README.md

 Grub4Dos only, should work on version 0.46a 2017-05-05 and upwards (NO check!)
 Grub4dos for UEFI is tested, boot rather soon 'out of malloc memory' (last version 20240901)

-Simple debug echo-system still active: give 'echo' (without qoutes) as last argument to 'view' what is going on (in most funtions)</code></pre>
+Simple debug echo-system still active: give 'echo' (without qoutes) as last argument to 'view' what is going on (in most funtions)

+(subroutines :checksumSFN and :help originated by Wonko the Sane)</code></pre>

 ### HISTORY
 Changes V0.9.2